 Rinse spinach in cold water.
 In a large pot, melt butter over high heat.
 Add rinsed spinach (as wet leaves steam better than dry) to the pot.
 Stir until it collapses (not much more than 1 minute).
 Set aside.

 Preheat the oven to 350°F (180°C).
-In an ovenproof dish, arrange fish, sauce and spinach in layers, making sure to balance your ingredients so that the finishing layer is sauce.
+Arrange fish, sauce and spinach in layers in an ovenproof dish, making sure to balance your ingredients so that the finishing layer is sauce.
 Sprinkle with breadcrumbs and the rest of the parmesan.

 Bake the gratin for 35 minutes or until the surface has obtained a nice golden brown color.
 The time may depend on the thickness of the oven proof dish you are using and the intensity of the heat in the oven.
 Test that it is hot throughout by poking with a knife.
 If it come out hot, the gratin is finished and ready to serve.